 Reducing Waste, Improving Services, and Making Government More Efficient

 Governor Walker’s focus is simple – more prosperity, better performance, and true independence for all citizens across the state.
-We need to help put people on a path towards greater independence.
-Some of the ways we are doing this is through successful worker training for those receiving food stamps and by increasing individual control of personal health care choices, while maintaining a vital safety net for our state’s neediest.
+We need to be putting people on a path towards greater independence through successful worker training for those receiving food stamps and by increasing individual control of personal health care choices, while maintaining a vital safety net for our state’s neediest.

 We must adapt to the marketplace of the 21st century and create a dynamic system of government.
 We can protect the most vulnerable, while giving people the resources they need to get back on their feet.
-We should give our friends and neighbors in need a hand up, so they can get back on their feet and provide for themselves and their families.
+We should give our friends and neighbors in need a hand up, so they can get back on their feet and provide for themselves.

 Governor Walker’s 2015-17 Biennial Budget builds on the successes of his first term by continuing to reduce the size of government with additional common-sense reforms to ensure state government is more effective, more efficient, and more accountable to the public: